 Chronic bronchitis can cause breathlessness in other ways for people with COPD.
 This is because people with chronic bronchitis have airways that are partly blocked by:

 - Irritation that causes swelling and inflammation

 - Excess mucus produced by the lungs

-Can increased shortness of breath be a sign of a flare-up?1
+Can increased shortness of breath be a sign of a COPD flare-up?

 Many people with COPD have shortness of breath due to emphysema or chronic bronchitis.
-In fact, breathlessness that does not go away is one of the most common symptoms of COPD.
+In fact, breathlessness that does not go away is one of the most common symptoms of COPD.1

 - Respiratory infection (acute bronchitis)